 - Obesity as a chronic disease Dr Arya Sharma (Webinar)

 - The Mindset for Healthy Eating | Gillian Riley | TEDxChelmsford

 - Why dieting doesn't usually work | Sandra Aamodt | TEDGlobal 2013

 - Dr. Jason Fung - 'A New Paradigm of Insulin Resistance'

+A good mental attitude is crucial.
 People want to become less overweight for a variety of reasons (need to fit into dress for an occasion, going on vacation and want a beach body, etc).
 This will not work in the long term and will set you up for failure.
 Instead, a better reason is because you want to become slimmer because YOU like the way you look and feel.
 As you start to shed weight (or rather fat), the changes will be positive reinforcement for your efforts.